Homerton College, Cambridge: Buildings and grounds

+Accommodation

+Like the majority of Cambridge colleges, Homerton offers on-site accommodation for its students for all three years.
+This is provided primarily by five purpose-built accommodation buildings: East House, West House, South Court, Harrison House and Morley House.
+Harrison House and Morley House exclusively house graduate students and fellows; Harrison was opened in November 2006, and Morley in 2016.
+Harrison is named after Sir David Harrison.
+Other accommodation is provided in the ABC and D&E blocks, both part of the main college buildings, as well as in Queen's Wing (opened by Queen Elizabeth the Queen Mother in 1957) which also contains the Homerton Union of Students and both the Undergraduate and Graduate Common Rooms.

+Outside of university terms, the accommodation attracts extensive use for conference purposes.

 Student life

 Traditions

 Homerton has several unique traditions.
 At its Matriculation Dinner new undergraduates are made to form two lines and drink wine from the 'Homerton Horn' – an African cow horn with silver mounts, whilst speaking several Anglo-Saxon phrases to one another (including the greeting "Wassail!", and the response "Frith and Freondship sae th'y'" – 'peace and friendship be with you').
 In recent years, the tradition has been adapted so that undergraduates say these Anglo-Saxon phrases to the person sat across from them on the table, and take subsequent drinks from their own glasses, rather than every undergraduate drinking from the ceremonial horn, which has historically resulted in epidemics of 'Freshers Flu'.

-Because the college was all-female for much of its history, the design of the college gown is that of those traditionally worn by female undergraduates in early twentieth century Cambridge (this is shared by all the historically-female colleges: Girton, Newnham, and Murray Edwards).
+Because the college was all-female for much of its history, the design of the college gown is that of those traditionally worn by female undergraduates in early twentieth century Cambridge (this is shared by all the historically female colleges: Girton, Newnham, and Murray Edwards).
 The gown is based on the original Cambridge black gown, still worn by undergraduates at Peterhouse, but has the slits in the sleeves closed up.
 As a homage to its all-female origins, or simply because the college has never had one re-designed, this gown is now worn by all undergraduates at the college regardless of sex.